Hitler Has Only Got One Ball: Other versions

 In addition to the common reference to Hitler's rumoured monorchidism, these versions suggest he was abused by his mother, and that Hitler's severed testicle ultimately became a war trophy on public display in the Royal Albert Hall.
 Variations of the "Albert Hall" lyrics were still sung by schoolchildren in the London neighbourhoods of Finsbury in 1983 and Kensington in 1984.
 Regional variations found in other areas of the United Kingdom use (for example) Ulster Hall (Northern Ireland), Kelvin Hall (Glasgow), Free Trade Hall (Manchester), and Leeds Town Hall (Leeds).

 After Hitler's death at the end of World War II, later versions changed the first line to the past-tense: "Hitler, he only had one ball".

-Other postwar variations of the first line included "only one big ball" and "only one left ball" (which latter folklorist Greg Kelley of the University of Guelph-Humber calls "a curious description, given that having one left testicle is considered the norm").
+Other postwar variations of the first line included "only one big ball", "only one brass ball" and "only one left ball" (which latter folklorist Greg Kelley of the University of Guelph-Humber calls "a curious description, given that having one left testicle is considered the norm").
 Another variation, "only one meat ball", emerged in the mid-1940s after The Andrews Sisters version "One Meat Ball".

-Some variants used by children replace "Go-balls" with a fictional character, "Joe Balls".
+Some variants used by children replace "Go-balls" (a mispronunciation of "Goebels") with a fictional character, "Joe Balls".

 Second verse

 According to folklorist Greg Kelley of the University of Guelph-Humber, there is a less common second verse:

-Erwin Rommel, the decorated German field marshal known as the "Desert Fox" and more respected (or at least less hated) than the Nazi officials named in the first verse, is implied to be hypermasculine by virtue of having extra testicles.
+Erwin Rommel, the decorated German field marshal known as the "Desert Fox", who was more respected (or at least less hated) than the Nazi officials named in the first verse, is implied to be hypermasculine by virtue of having extra testicles (polyorchidism).

 This verse's second line is a reference to the mystery surrounding the capture and imprisonment in 1941 of Hitler's deputy, Rudolf Hess.
 Hess secretly flew to Scotland to attempt to negotiate a peace treaty, but was arrested by the British and imprisoned for life.

 The third line is an American addition referencing German boxer Max Schmeling, whose success was touted by Nazi propaganda as evincing Aryan superiority.
 Schmeling was defeated in 1938 by African-American boxer Joe Louis, "letting out a high-pitched cry" when Louis landed a decisive punch.
 This "yell heard around the world" became a symbol of American victory over Nazism.